DAFoam/DAFoam.github.io/pages/mydoc/mydoc_installation_source.md

 folder: mydoc
 ---

-This section assumes you want to compile the DAFoam optimization package (v2.0) from the source on a Linux system.
-If you use the Docker image, there is no need to compile anything and you can skip this section.
+{% include note.html content="This section assumes you want to compile the DAFoam optimization package (v2.0) from the source on a Linux system.
+If you use the Docker image, there is no need to compile anything and you can skip this section." %}

 The DAFoam package can be compiled with various dependency versions.
 Here we elaborate on how to compile it on Ubuntu 18.04 using the dependencies shown in the following table.